Pickleboyonline/solid-native/README.md

 https://github.com/Pickleboyonline/solid-native/assets/16438041/2bb1975b-24bf-4863-89cb-563aa2961116

+#### How it works:
+When it the iOS app launches, it downloads a JS Bundle from the developer server.
+The developer server uses ESbuild and various plugins to ensure that the code transpiles correctly.
+I implemented a SolidJS universal renderer in the JS side by calling native module methods exposed by the Swift native code.
+On the Swift side, I have a core, module, and view system.
+Core takes care of downloading the bundle, instantiating the javascript virtual machine,  and registering the available modules.
+Modules are any Swift code that can be called from the JS side.
+For example, the native renderer is a module that exposes JS methods to manipulate views.
+Views are Swift classes that house and control the SwiftUI views.

+When the JS bundle is executed, SolidJS takes care of calling the necessary methods to make the counter appear.

 ## How to run:

 Make sure you have Deno installed.
 Then, run the following command to start the bundler: